GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.

-1. Go to the [Cloud Datalab quickstart](https://cloud.google.com/datalab/docs/quickstart) and perform all of steps in the "Before you begin" section.
+1. Go to the [Cloud Datalab quickstart](https://cloud.google.com/datalab/docs/quickstart) and perform all of the steps in the "Before you begin" section.
 2. Go to the [notebooks page](http://localhost:8081/notebooks/datalab/notebooks/).
 3. Click the **Upload** button to add `community/tutorials/ardu-pi-serial-part2/solarwindreport.ipynb` to Cloud Datalab.